lawdpls/lawdpls.github.io/04/README.md

 2      | 3      | 4      | 1

 Number represents chart types.
 Notice first cell of each row is the same as the last cell of last row.
 If we flatten the square and generate charts accordingly, we'll have adjacent charts every two other charts.
-It violates the intention of "evenly distribute all charts to reduce variance".
+It violates the intention of "evenly distribute all charts to reduce performance deviation".

 Thus we go for reverse diagonal latin square, e.g.